epaitoo/member-mq/README.md

 With Postgres as the Database and a docker-compose file to run the DB in Docker.

 ## Features
-- User Authentication & Authorisation
+- User Authentication & Authorization
+- Member Management
 - Prisma ORM with Postgres
 - Cron Jobs
 - Message Queues to handle intensive task such as Sending SMS to users